 I don’t live in Brisbane.
 Are you ever going to open up interstate?

-Done, done, and doing.
-Mike now operates MJ Laser tattoo Removal services from 3 locations.
-Westside Tattoo (Brisbane), Third Eye Tattoo (Melbourne) and Hunter & Fox (Sydney), with the possibility of more in the near future.
+Done, done, and done.
+Mike now operates MJ Laser tattoo Removal services from multiple locations.
+Westside Tattoo (Brisbane), Chapel Tattoo (Melbourne), Hunter & Fox Tattoo (Sydney), WA Ink (Perth) plus a stand alone clinic on the Gold Coast.

 Is there such a thing as a tattoo you’d refuse to laser?

-Hasn’t happened yet, but I don’t think Mike would be able to bring himself to laser an original Sailor Jerry, Amund Dietzel, Bert Grimm, Horiyoshi III or the like…you get the idea.
+Hasn’t happened yet, but I don’t think Mike and his team would be able to bring themselves to laser an original Sailor Jerry, Amund Dietzel, Bert Grimm, Horiyoshi III or the like…you get the idea.

 Is it easier to remove an older or newer tattoo?